-Capacity Development Specialist
+Capacity Development & Indigenous Housing Specialist

 For Katrin, relationships are at the heart of her practice.
 With a holistic approach to policy development, planning, knowledge mobilization and consultation, Katrin honours Indigenous methodologies built on ceremony, respect and reciprocity.

 Katrin also partners with communities and Indigenous-led organizations to design and facilitate proposal-writing training packages and curriculum.
 Since 2018, Katrin has held a partnership with Canada Mortgage and Housing Corporation (CMHC) as a trainer for Indigenous Housing representatives, supporting in the development of First Nation housing policies and funding/loan advancement.
 She is also a member of CMHC’s Expert Community on Housing and the Indigenous Clean Energy Network.

 When not practicing in the field, Katrin guest lectures on campuses and presents at conferences about her work in policy, planning and advocacy.